LunNova/Blog/content/articles/stable-diffusion-ema-on-cpu/index.md

 # How do you implement an EMA for a machine learning model?

-It's very similar, except rather than single floats as inputs you input a matrix and calculate the result for each entry in the matrix.
+It's very similar, except rather than single floats as inputs you have to do this for every model parameter that you want to be part of the EMA.
+With PyTorch modules you can use [the `named_parameters()` iterator](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module.named_parameters) to access all parameters.

 # EMA in Stable Diffusion